Shodan

 Monitor their online presence: Track their organization's exposure on Shodan and take steps to minimize their attack surface.

-ThreatNG, with its comprehensive suite of capabilities, can effectively complement Shodan and enhance its value in managing external attack surface risks.
+ThreatNG, with its comprehensive suite of capabilities, can effectively complement Shodan and significantly enhance external attack surface risk management.
 Here's how:

 1. Expanding Device Discovery and Vulnerability Identification: